james-eo/alx-backend-python/0x02-python_async_comprehension/README.md

 Import ***async_generator*** from the previous task and then write a coroutine called ***async_comprehension*** that takes no arguments.

-The coroutine will collect 10 random numbers using an async comprehensing over a***sync_generator***, then return the 10 random numbers.
+The coroutine will collect 10 random numbers using an async comprehensing over ***async_generator***, then return the 10 random numbers.

 ```
 bob@dylan:~$ cat 1-main.py